Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Introduction

 { The rest of the paper is organized as follows.
-We state the problem to be addressed in Section \ref{sec:Multi ProblemStatement}.
+We introduce the notation used through the paper and state the problem to be addressed in Section \ref{sec:Multi ProblemStatement}.
 In Section \ref{sec:Multi Optimalfilter}, we describe the optimal smoother for multi-scale systems with static parameters and two sets of dynamic state variables.
 Two specific methods derived from the general methodology are shown in Section \ref{sec:Multi MultiscaleNestedFilter}.
 Numerical results for the stochastic two-scale Lorenz 96 model are shown in Section \ref{sec:Multi Example} and conclusions are drawn in Section \ref{sec:Multi Conclusions}. }